Manveer-Pbx1/LinkedIn-Bot/README.md

 ### Third step, find modify the config.ts file

-*config.ts has the details you need to fill for you job roles, you can modify it and follow the structure below*
+*config.ts has the details you need to fill for your job roles, you can modify it and follow the structure below*

 ```TS
 export default {